 - Pom poms: Kidding Around Yoga has a fun game with pom poms called Toega.
 If you don’t have pompoms, use cotton balls or crumpled paper.
 Another option is to make some pom poms with yarn.

 - Hoberman Sphere: This one is a very useful prop to teach how breathing works.
-So maybe if you have Legos and you are a super-pro building things you can use them to create one.
-If you are really crafty, you make one with popsicle sticks.
+So maybe if you have Lego and you are a super-pro building things you can use them to create one.
+If you are really crafty, you can make one with popsicle sticks.
 You can paint them and make it look great!
 Here’s a link to a tutorial.

 - Bolster pillow: This is an easy prop to create on your own.
 You can just reuse an old pillow!
 Roll it up and put some rubber bands around it and cover it with fabric.
 The second bolster is made using towels and some ribbons.
 You just roll them up and tie them with the ribbon.
 The third method is using an old carpet, or a thick blanket.
 Just roll them up and secure it with a tie or belt.